Turbulence is Expected

 But even then, remember this: turbulence is not failure.
 It's physics.
 It's life.
 It's the unavoidable consequence of moving through an unpredictable world.
 Turbulence is expected.

-The next time anxiety strikes—when your chest tightens and your thoughts accelerate into dark territories—remember you're experiencing expected turbulence.
+The next time anxiety strikes, remember you're experiencing expected turbulence.
 Not evidence of imminent disaster.
-Balance your body's natural heightened awareness with the foundations which have existed far beyond this fleeting moment.
+Balance your body's natural heightened awareness (which is—to an extent—protective and healthy) with the foundations which have existed far beyond this fleeting moment.

 Your history of resilience is evidence that contradicts anxiety's direst predictions.
 By acknowledging the discomfort without catastrophizing it, you reclaim control from the spiral of worry.
 This doesn't mean dismissing genuine concerns, but rather placing them in proper perspective.